 - Michael Haywood (LSU): Texas Southern HC (2016-18)

 Part of why Saban’s tree is so long is because he’s successful.
 In the same way that NFL teams hire Belichick’s assistants to lead their teams, the same goes for NCAA programs.
 That also means Saban has what seems like a yearly challenge in filling out his assistant coaches after departures.
-Just this past year he’s had to replace a handful of assistants.

 This article was originally published May 30, 2019.